carnivuth/carnivuth/readme.md

 I also host a personal [blog](https://www.carnivuth.org) where i post some interesting stuff about my digital life 😊

-Here are also my personal notes for university courses:
+Here are also my personal notes for university courses (*some of them are written in italian*):

 - [computer graphics](https://carnivuth.github.io/computer_graphics)
 - [computer vision](https://carnivuth.github.io/computer_vision)